 Objectives: To investigate possible associations between risk of acoustic neuroma and exposure to loud noise in leisure and occupational settings.

 Methods: A case-control study was conducted in France within the international INTERPHONE study.
-The cases were the 108 subjects diagnosed with acoustic neuroma between 1 June 2000 and 31 August 2003.
-Two controls per case were selected from the electoral rolls and individually matched for gender, age (5 years) and area (local authority district) of residence at the time of the case diagnosis.
+The cases were the 108 subjects diagnosed with acoustic neuroma between June 1st 2000 and August 31st 2003.
+Two controls per case were selected from the electoral rolls and individually matched for gender, age (± 5 years) and area (local authority district) of residence at the time of the case diagnosis.
 Multivariate analyses were conducted using conditional logistic regression.
-Adjustment was made for socioeconomic status.
+Adjustment was made for socio-economic status.

 Conclusion: The present results agree with other recent reports implicating loud noise in the risk of acoustic neuroma.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.